Dr. Harry Rowsell

 Evolution of the CCAC

 The 1950s and 1960s were a period of phenomenal growth in Canadian research, particularly in biomedical sciences.
 This period also witnessed a growing public concern over the use of animals in research.
-Within this new climate, the scientific community became increasingly aware that this was a sensitive issue and raised serious ethical questions, not the least of which was responsibility for animal care and use.
+Within this new climate, the scientific community became increasingly aware that this was a sensitive issue and raised serious ethical questions, not the least of which was responsibility for animal ethics and care.

 In 1963, the Medical Research Council (MRC) decided the matter warranted further study, and the following year it requested that the National Research Council (NRC) establish a committee to investigate the care and use of experimental animals in Canada.
 The report of the Special Committee on the Care of Experimental Animals (1966) recommended the creation of a voluntary control program exercised by scientists in each institution, subject to peer judgment and committed to implementing the guiding principles of an independent advisory body.